Carrooi/Node-Simq/README.md

 ## Verbose mode

-SimQ can also tell you some more informations in command line.
+SimQ can also tell you some more information in command line.

 ```
 $ simq server -v